-Astrologers use two two types of relationship charts to read relationship potential: composite (combined) and synastry (side-by-side).
+Astrologers use two types of charts to read relationship potential: composite (combined) and synastry (side-by-side).
 Here’s a guide to both relationship charts.

 Raise your hand if you’ve ever used astrology to decipher a relationship’s potential.
 Heck, you may have an app on your phone to check cosmic compatibility on the fly.
 (We have a few of ‘em.)
 No matter the nature of a relationship, astrology is the best secret decoder ring for navigating interpersonal dynamics.